idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 6. Adding Shortcodes.

 == Changelog ==

+= 1.3.0 =
+* Simplified the Admin UI.
+* IDX Pages and Wrappers are now stored as custom post types no longer cluttering the Pages section of WordPress.
+You can still link to IDX pages as before through Appearance > Menus or via shortcodes.
+* Copying and Pasting the URL into Designs > Wrappers is no longer required for global wrappers.
+Creating a Global Wrapper page now automatically updates your IDX pages to use the new Global Wrapper Page via the API.
+* This plugin now has its own Top Menu.
+Say goodbye to searching for plugin preferences in the Settings Menu.

 = 1.2.2 =
 * Restructured code and made it more WP4.3 and PSR compliant.